gaultier/blog/kahns_algorithm.md

 That's a mouthful but it's not too hard.

-A good command line utility that's already on your (Unix) machine is `tsort`, which takes a list of edges as input, and outputs a topological sort.
+A useful command line utility that's already on your (Unix) machine is `tsort`, which takes a list of edges as input, and outputs a topological sort.
 Here is the input in a text file (`people.txt`):

 ```
 Jane Ellen